NorthfieldIT/harvest-mcp-server/README.md

 ## Security Considerations

  - Always use HTTPS in production
-- Keep OAuth credentials secure and never commit them to git
+ - Keep OAuth credentials secure and never commit them to git.
+Store them on your machine or in a secrets manager; do not check them into source control.
  - Use strong session secrets
  - Configure CORS appropriately for your domain
  - Session cookies are httpOnly and secure in production
  - Tokens are not logged (redacted in structured logs)

 ## Troubleshooting